Our customers have been hired at: *Foot Note

 - Healthcare industries: For healthcare industries like nursing or medicine, serif fonts like Georgia or Cambria can be a good choice because they convey a sense of trustworthiness and reliability.

-- Journalism or writing industries: Serif fonts like Times New Roman or Garamond can be a good choice for writing industries like journalism or publishing because they are classic and easy to read for long periods.
+- Writing industries: Serif fonts like Times New Roman or Garamond can be a good choice for writing industries like journalism or publishing because they are classic and easy to read for long periods.

 Secondary headings: 14-16 point size